Skip to content

 Executive Summary

 In the automotive industry, achieving precise and repeatable wheel alignment is critical for optimizing vehicle performance, stability, and tire wear.
-Traditional methods of wheel alignment measurement can be time consuming and require expensive stationary equipment.
+Traditional methods can be time-consuming and require expensive, stationary equipment.

-This page introduces and analyzes the Gyraline Platform, an innovative handheld tool designed to quickly measure wheel alignments in the field.
-We will specifically look at the similarity and precision of Gyraline’s camber and total toe measurements when compared to a Hunter Alignment Machine, the current industry standard alignment machine.
+This study analyzes the Gyraline Platform, an innovative handheld tool designed to quickly measure wheel alignments in the field.
+We will specifically look at the similarity and precision of Gyraline’s camber and total toe measurements when compared to an industry-standard stationary alignment machine.

-Through rigorous testing and analysis, the precision of the Gyraline Platform has been characterized by a measurement range of +/- 0.020° at a 99% confidence interval for total toe measurements.
-This precision is well within the range of the most stringent industry dictated critical resolution of +/- 0.050°, and is similar to the tools currently trusted in the industry.
+Through rigorous testing, the precision of the Gyraline Platform has been characterized by a measurement range of +/- 0.020° at a 99% confidence interval for total toe measurements.
+This is well within the most stringent industry resolution of +/- 0.050° and is similar to tools currently trusted in the industry.

 Purpose of Study

-Traditionally, wheel alignment measurements are conducted on machines which include a vehicle lift, four image or laser targets, and a large camera assembly.
-These devices are large and stationary, commonly taking up an entire repair bay, and do not allow for mobile operation.
-Further, they have extended setup times to check each vehicle’s alignment.
+Traditionally, wheel alignment measurements are conducted on large, stationary machines that take up an entire repair bay.
+They do not allow for mobile operation and have extended setup times.
 Gyraline is a newly developed mobile alignment platform that uses a specially cased handheld device and its onboard sensors.

-This study looks to measure the repeatability and precision for total toe and camber of the Gyraline Platform alongside that of a Hunter Alignment Machine, the current industry standard wheel alignment machine.
+This study measures the repeatability and precision for total toe and camber of the Gyraline Platform alongside that of a calibrated, industry-standard alignment machine.

 Methodology and Testing